 The main celebration of the Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja is held in the city of Knin.
 Every year, Croatian politicians and citizens gather to lay wreaths in honor of the Croatian defenders who died in the war.

 Candles are lit at the Spomenik hrvatske pobjede “Oluja 95” (Monument of Croatian Victory “Oluja 95”) in Knin.
 The Croatian flag is raised right at noon on the Kninska tvrđava (Knin fortress) as a memory of the liberation.

 This is a highly attended event that continues with parades and concerts.
-Visitors get the chance to see the weapons and equipment used by Croatian Army in the war.
+Visitors get the chance to see the weapons and equipment used by the Croatian Army in the war.

-The holiday is also celebrated in other Croatian cities such as Vukovar, Osijek, Petrinja, Rijeka and Pula.
-These celebrations are also marked with lighting candles, laying wreaths, organizing parades, concerts and fireworks.
+The holiday is also celebrated in other Croatian cities such as Vukovar, Osijek, Petrinja, Rijeka, and Pula.
+These celebrations are also marked with lighting candles, laying wreaths, organizing parades, concerts, and fireworks.

 To learn about other Croatian holidays, click here.

 Please note: All information provided by Expat in Croatia is only for the purposes of guidance.
-It does not constitute legal advice in any form.
+It does not constitute legal or financial advice in any form.
+It is important to understand that Croatian laws and bureaucratic rules often change and each personal case is individual and different rules may apply.
 For legal advice, you must consult with a licensed Croatian lawyer.
+For financial advice, you must consult with a licensed Croatian tax advisor or accountant.
 We can recommend one if you contact us.